dmshann0n/CarND-Vehicle-Detection/writeup.md

 * Performance is a big issue! :( I worked on calling `skimage.hog()` once per frame, but it would have required modifications to the rest of my code that I needed to plan out more.
 Selecting cells from the results didn't match the way I had already built the sliding window.

-* There's still a fair number of false positives.
+* There's still a fair number of false positives, especially on the center divider and left shoulder.
 I read up on hard negative mining and given more time would explore that.

 * I'd love to explore integrating the Udacity datasets (and other datasets!) to create more powerful detection.